theprimarybrain/theprimarybrain.github.io/_posts/2025-04-09-Preschool-Curriculum-Map.md

 ---
 By [LAURIN BRAINARD](https://theprimarybrain.com/menu/about/) Updated Apr.
 09, 2025

 Are you looking for activities to do with your preschoolers this year?
 I know how challenging it can be to plan activities for preschoolers and I want to come alongside you to make this as easy as possible for you!
 I remember when I started planning preschool activities 7 years ago.
-I spent so many hours just pouring over resources to try to plan our preschool lessons, so I want to help you save time by sharing what we have sed in our home.
+I spent so many hours just pouring over resources to try to plan our preschool lessons, so I want to help you save time by sharing what we have used in our home.

 I want to take the guesswork out of creating preschool lesson plans so I put together our Preschool Curriculum Map to do just that!
 It maps out all 40 of our favorite preschool themes to use all year long.
 Just sign up here and I will email it right over to you: